Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 .. dropdown:: Disadvantages

-    * You may not be in compliance with privacy and security policies
+    * You may not be in compliance with :bdg-info:`privacy` and :bdg-info:`security` regulations
     * Files are less easily accessible than :bdg-primary:`local storage` or :bdg-primary:`High Performance Storage`
-    * RAM is still determined by what is available on :bdg-primary:`local storage` so running analyses is likely to take longer compared to
-    :bdg-primary:`High Performance Storage`
+    * RAM is still determined by what is available on :bdg-primary:`local storage` so running analyses is likely to take longer compared to :bdg-primary:`High Performance Storage`

 :bdg-primary:`Microsoft Teams` is :bdg-danger:`Radboud University`'s data storage solution during data analysis.
 It is less useful than `High Performance Storage`, but it has certain use cases.

 .. dropdown:: Take Home Message

-    * Different :bdg-primary-line:`storage locations` have different pros and cons which :bdg-danger:`DCCN` :bdg-warning:`policies` are built around
+    * Different :bdg-primary:`storage locations` have different pros and cons which :bdg-danger:`DCCN` :bdg-warning:`policies` are built around
-    * :bdg-primary:`High Performance Storage` and the :bdg-primary:`Radboud Data Repository` are the main :bdg-primary-line:`storage locations` we will use but
-    :bdg-primary:`Local Storage` and :bdg-primary:`Microsoft Teams` have certain use cases.
+    * :bdg-primary:`High Performance Storage` and the :bdg-primary:`Radboud Data Repository` are the main :bdg-primary:`storage locations` we will use but :bdg-primary:`Local Storage` and :bdg-primary:`Microsoft Teams` have certain use cases.